Osaka, Japan

 Key market insights

-Participating in the EU Business Hub @ World Health Expo 2026 represents a unique opportunity for European SMEs:
+Participating to EU Business Hub @ World Health Expo 2026 represents a unique opportunity for European SMEs and start-ups:

 Please see the Cancellation Policy section for more information.